-In 2021, VIP launched Rapid Re-Housing (RRH), its first new housing program in 15 years.
-RRH provides survivors of domestic violence who are homeless, or at risk of imminent homelessness, with financial resources needed to secure permanent, private housing.
+Rapid Re-Housing (RRH) provides survivors of domestic violence who are homeless, or at risk of imminent homelessness, with financial resources needed to secure permanent, private housing.
 During and after the housing placement process, survivors are also receiving intensive case management to establish and attain financial goals for ongoing income and housing security.
 This new program provides a flexible and practical early intervention to prevent chronic homelessness among survivors of domestic violence.